This article was originally published on 14 September 2018 and updated to reflect the latest information. Additional reporting by Angela Koo.

 Conditions You Should Know About

-In the event you outlive your flat’s (now shortened) lease, the government has made assurances that you will not be left homeless.
+If you outlive your lease: The government has made assurances that you will not be left homeless.
 HDB states that they will “look into the circumstances of your case and consider your family support, health condition, and financial status to determine the appropriate housing arrangement for you”.

 Application Procedure And Fees